REDUCE WHAT YOU SEND TO LANDFILLS AND RECYCLING CENTERS

 Go to Rotary Club yard sale each summer and get anything you want.

 RECYCLE SHOES- Rothy’s makes their shoes out of plastic water bottles, and Allbirds makes most of their shoes from trees or wool and laces from recycled bottles.
 Both Rothy’s and Allbirds are super comfortable.
 All but the souls of Allbirds are compostable.

 For the remaining stuff, try to recycle.
 Westpark recycling has a list of what they can take.
 Like blowdryers and styrofoam blocks.
 At the bottom of their website, there is a link to hazardous waste for recycling yard and car liquids.

 For styrofoam peanuts, see if your shipping place will accept.

-If they don’t take it then Google the object you want to recycle and the word recycle and you might find that it can be recycled.
-Like you can recycle tennis balls if you have 200 balls.
+If they don’t take it then Google the object you want to recycle, and the word recycle, and you might find that it can be recycled.
+For example, you can recycle tennis balls if you have 200 balls.
 They will pay for shipping.
 You can recycle trophies.
 Google it.
-But you have to pay for shipping and it is expensive.
+But you have to pay for shipping, and it is expensive.

-Used CD and cassette tapes and electronic cords from camera, phones, plus more, go to http://www.greendisk.com/gdsite/services.aspx
+Used CD and cassette tapes and electronic cords from the camera, phones, plus more, go to http://www.greendisk.com/gdsite/services.aspx

 Please sign here.